jimmyurl/train-ticketing/README.md

 ## License
 This project is licensed under the MIT License.
 Please refer to the LICENSE file for more details.
 ```

-Feel free to customize any section further to better fit your project!